Gamla: Synagogue

-The remains of one of the earliest synagogues is situated inside the city walls.
-It was built of dressed stone with pillared aisles.
-Measuring 22 by 17 meters, its main hall was surrounded by a Doric colonnade, its corner columns were heart-shaped, and it was entered by twin doors at the south west.
+One of the world's earliest known synagogues was discovered in Gamla, and is believed to date back to the late 1st century BCE.
+It is possibly the oldest synagogue found in the Roman province of Judaea.
+Situated within the city's walls, this synagogue, constructed from dressed stone, features a main hall measuring 22 by 17 meters.
+It is characterized by pillared aisles and a surrounding Doric colonnade, with heart-shaped corner columns.
+Entry to the synagogue was through twin doors located on the southwest side.
 A ritual bath was unearthed next to it.

 On the eve of Gamla's destruction, the synagogue appears to have been converted to a dwelling for refugees, as testified by a number of meager fireplaces and large quantities of cookpots and storage jars found along its northern wall.
 Situated next to the city wall, 157 ballista stones were collected from the synagogue's hall alone and 120 arrowheads from its vicinity.
-The synagogue is thought to date from the late 1st century BCE and is among the oldest synagogues in the world.

 The chronology of the synagogue was challenged by Ma'oz in 2012.
-His interpretation is that it was built about 50 CE and a miqveh was added in 67 CE.
-The earlier "miqveh" was, in Ma'oz' understanding, a water cistern.
+His interpretation is that it was built about 50 CE and a mikveh was added in 67 CE.
+The earlier mikveh was, in Ma'oz understanding, a water cistern.

 Present-day Gamla

-In 2003, the territory of the ancient city was incorporated into the Gamla nature reserve, and is open to tourists.
-In addition to the ancient city, it includes the highest waterfall in Israeli-occupied territory, the ruins of a Byzantine settlement and many Neolithic dolmens.

-Religious visitors sometimes hold bar mitzvahs in the ancient Gamla synagogue.
-In May 2010, the remains of the old town were damaged during a major forest fire caused by a fire from a projectile released during military exercises.

-In Israel, there is a catch phrase "Gamla will not fall again," the meaning of which is that control of the Golan Heights is of strategic importance for ensuring the security of Israel.
-Benjamin Netanyahu, leader of the Likud party, said this in 2009, arguing the position that the Golan cannot return to Syria.
+In Israel there is a phrase "Gamla will not fall again," meaning that control of the Golan Heights is strategically important for Israel's security.
+Benjamin Netanyahu, leader of the Likud party and the Israeli Prime Minister, said in 2009 that the Golan cannot return to Syria for this reason.